rubenarslan/formr.org/README.md

 * send e-mail invites and reminders
 * implement delays
 * add external modules
-* soon: loop surveys and thus enable diaries, experience-sampling studies etc.
+* loop surveys and thus enable diaries, experience-sampling studies etc.
 * soon: give feedback based on user input (already primitively possible using branches)

+### Problems and plans

+#### Security
+##### Database
+End user input is properly escaped where necessary, we use prepared queries etc.
+However, study creators could potentially wreak havoc, because they can write SQL expressions for skipIfs, substitutions, branches, etc. This could be ameliorated by using the least privilege principle, i.e. where these SQL expressions are allowed users can only read the tables that they created.
+For now, the system assumes a high level of trust in study creators.

+##### API
+Todo: Should be storing an API key hash, not the API key itself.

 ### Credit